Qin Shi Huang (Legalism), Augustus (Roman Empire), Washington (Democracy), and Lenin (Communism): Government’s Changes

 Legacy

-George Washington is considered one of the most important figures in American history.
+George Washington is regarded as one of the most significant figures in American history.
 He was a charismatic leader who commanded respect from his allies and enemies.
 He was also a skilled politician and diplomat who played a crucial role in shaping the United States government.

 Washington’s legacy continues to inspire Americans today.
 He is remembered as a symbol of courage, integrity, and patriotism.
 His leadership during the American Revolution and his dedication to public service helped to establish the United States as a strong and independent nation.